UPDATED May 19, 2020

 We will post City of Lacey public updates and information regarding the COVID-19 emerging situation on this webpage.

 We know the Covid-19 public health emergency has affected our community in many ways.
 We are working hard to reduce the financial stress this has created for our residents.
-The Lacey City Council passed a resolution to make the following exceptions to delinquent utility accounts during this crisis:
+The Lacey City Council passed a resolution, consistent with Governor Inslee's Proclamation 20-23.4, to make the following exceptions to delinquent utility accounts during this crisis:

 - No interest.